 - Adoption, custody, and visitation rights cannot be denied solely for conduct permitted under Article XIV.

-- Court focus: child safety, safe storage, and no on-duty/parenting-time impairment.
+- Court focus: child safety, safe storage, and no impairment during parenting time.

 Relevant Missouri Constitutional Language